 Screening and Treatment

 No good- or fair-quality studies reported on the harms of screening or early treatment.2 Potential harms of iron treatment include gastrointestinal symptoms.

-Ten trials12–17, 20–23 reported on harms of routine iron supplementation during pregnancy.
-Studies were conducted in the United States, Ireland, Hong Kong, Norway, Iran, and Australia, and sample sizes ranged from 45 to 1,164 participants.
+Ten trials12-17, 20-23 reported on the harms of routine iron supplementation during pregnancy.
+Studies were conducted in the United States, Ireland, Hong Kong, Norway, Iran, and Australia, and sample sizes ranged from 45 to 1164 participants.
 Supplementation doses ranged from 20 to 200 mg per day.
 Most reported harms, including nausea, constipation, and diarrhea, were transient and not serious.
-Generally, there was no significant difference between supplemented and control groups.
+In general, no significant difference was found between supplemented and control groups.
 Reported rates of nausea ranged from 29% to 63% in supplemented groups and 28% to 65% in control groups.
 Reported rates of vomiting ranged from 12% to 41% in supplemented groups and 15% to 41% in control groups.
-Reported rates of constipation (or bowel movement ≤3 times per week) ranged from 4% to 29% in supplemented groups and 1.6% to 28% in control groups.
+Reported rates of constipation (or ≤3 bowel movements per week) ranged from 4% to 29% in supplemented groups and 1.6% to 28% in control groups.
 Evidence on supplementation and maternal hypertension was inconsistent, ranging from 1.4% to 7.5% in supplemented groups and 0% to 9% in control groups.2 Overall, the USPSTF found adequate evidence that the harms of supplementation are small to none.

 Estimate of Magnitude of Net Benefit